iChicago/Java-Spring-notes/spring-in-10-steps.md

 Based on these, Spring Boot provides basic configuration needed to configure the application with these frameworks.
 This is called **Auto Configuration**.

+Starters are a set of convenient dependency descriptors that you can include in your application.
+You get a one-stop-shop for all the Spring and related technology that you need, without having to hunt through sample code and copy paste loads of dependency descriptors.
+For example, if you want to get started using Spring and JPA for database access, just include the spring-boot-starter-data-jpa dependency in your project, and you are good to go.

+### Dependency for Spring Boot Starter Web
+Dependencies can be classified into:
+* Spring - core, beans, context, aop
+* Web MVC - (Spring MVC)
+* Jackson - for JSON Binding
+* Validation - Hibernate Validator, Validation API
+* Embedded Servlet Container - Tomcat
+* Logging - logback, slf4j

+Any typical web application would use all these dependencies.
+Spring Boot Starter Web comes pre packaged with these.
+As a developer, I would not need to worry about either these dependencies or their compatible versions.

+### Spring Boot Starter Project Options
+As we see from Spring Boot Starter Web, starter projects help us in quickly getting started with developing specific types of applications.

+* spring-boot-starter-web-services - SOAP Web Services
+* spring-boot-starter-web - Web & RESTful applications
+* spring-boot-starter-test - Unit testing and Integration Testing
+* spring-boot-starter-jdbc - Traditional JDBC
+* spring-boot-starter-hateoas - Add HATEOAS features to your services
+* spring-boot-starter-security - Authentication and Authorization using Spring Security
+* spring-boot-starter-data-jpa - Spring Data JPA with Hibernate
+* spring-boot-starter-cache - Enabling Spring Framework’s caching support
+* spring-boot-starter-data-rest - Expose Simple REST Services using Spring Data REST